letsgogeeky/Start-Machine-Learning/README.md

 Contributions are highly appreciated and welcomed.
 One this is required: __Do not suggest a resource that you did not try.
 If you tried a free resource and it helped you. please contribute it here.__

-Feel free to open and issue or send a pull request.
+Feel free to open an issue or send a pull request.